SH94 Te Anau to Milford Sound

 Fuel, weather, timing, road status, and the best stops in order.

-The Milford Road is not just a transfer.
-It is 119 km of lake edge, beech forest, alpine valleys, tunnel country, weather, waterfalls, and some very important practical details.
+The Milford Road proper is the SH94 section from Te Anau to Milford Sound/Piopiotahi: 119 km of lake edge, beech forest, alpine valleys, tunnel country, weather, waterfalls, and some very important practical details.
+If you are coming from Queenstown, Gorge Hill is useful approach-road context before Te Anau, but it is not part of the Te Anau-to-Milford road section.

 Live check